By Admin / September 14, 2021

 Malabunga is particularly passionate on this issue.

 “There are tons of YouTube videos out there on how to fly a drone, but more important to watch is how to fly safe.
 Unsafe flying is not cool.
 Start slow and low.
 Don’t expect to fly high and do acrobatic stuff.
-You do not need to fly at 400 feet to do roof inspections or take pictures for real estate.
+You don’t need to fly at 400 feet to do roof inspections or take pictures for real estate.
 Remember, as teachers, our goal is to teach students to fly safely and professionally.”

 Idea-Shop-Drone-Competition2-0521